Finsemble: The Future of Desktop Applications

 - Infrastructure & Deployment - Financial firms often service tens to hundreds of thousands of users.
 They require a deployment strategy that is seamless, automated, and manageable; one with automatic updates rather than requiring a user to constantly download new software - so we need a distributable application.

 Thankfully, OpenFin offers a common operating layer that addresses the specific requirements of our industry.
 With five years of experience, OpenFin provides a thoroughly vetted, production quality solution that is already in use by financial firms.
 Built on an underlying Electron core, OpenFin provides an alternative - secure - API.
 They have significantly improved the performance and memory footprint of the runtime environment.
-The OpenFin development and build processes specifically address deployment and they have a roadmap for APIs that streamlines critical finance related issues, such as single-sign-on (SSO).
+The OpenFin development and build processes specifically address deployment and they have a roadmap for APIs that streamlines critical finance related issues.

-Critical to Finsemble, the OpenFin layer also provides an interoperability bus for transmitting messages not just between components within an application but also between various applications running in the OS.
+Critical to Finsemble, the OpenFin operating layer also provides an inter-application bus (IAB) for transmitting messages not just between components within an application but also between various applications running in the OS.
 We will see that this bus provides the subtle cornerstone for building powerful desktop apps in HTML5.

 Ready, Set, (Not Quite) Go!